browserengineering/book/book/invalidation.md

 layout tree---is pretty expensive.

 We also need to fix up `add_inline_child`'s and `new_line`'s references to `children`.
-I'll solve this by first setting `this.children` to an empty array, then filling it in.
-This is a bit of an expediency, because the `ProtectedValue` for `children` stores an array, and so we can read and write the contents of the array (in methods like `add_inline_child`) without causing the field to become dirty.
+There are a couple of possible fixes, but in the interests of expediency,[^perhaps-local] I'm going to use a second, unprotected field, `temp_children`:

+[^perhaps-local]: Perhaps the nicest design would thread a local `children` variable through all of the methods involved in line layout, similar to how we handle `paint`.

 ``` {.python}
 class BlockLayout: